 Being a support person is a very rewarding role and it can take a special kind of person to do it well.
-Training and education can enhance a support persons competencies or skills but if their heart is not in their work it shows.
+Training and education can enhance a support persons competencies or skills, but their heart should be in their work.

 DSA takes great care in our selection of people for support roles.
-We utilise all the systems set up to help filter out people who have been found to be unsuitable to work with children and vulnerable people.
-We screen applicants throughout the recruitment process and even after we have employed them to ensure they are suitable to be offered to you as a support person.
+We utilise all the systems specially set up to help filter the kind of people who are suitable to work with children and vulnerable people.
+We screen applicants throughout the recruitment process and even after employing them to ensure they are suitable to assist you as your support person.

 To remain good at your chosen career you need to constantly up-skill yourself.
 At DSA we not only encourage our employees to continue their career development, we provide the opportunities at no cost to the employee.

 DSA has embraced the concepts embedded in the National Disability Strategy and International Convention on the Rights of Persons with Disabilities.
-As such we are changing the way we allocate our new staff in particular for people who are self-managing their service or for those who are receiving a one-on-one service under the Supported Living fund or Drop-in support services.
+We are changing the way we allocate our new staff, in particular for people who are self-managing their service or for those who are receiving a one-on-one service under the Supported Living fund or Drop-in support services.
 DSA hopes to be able in the very near future, to offer every person seeking a support person a portfolio of employees to select from.
-Currently this is limited to these new services however we are building for the future.
+Currently this is limited to new services, however we are building for the future.
 Check out our pilot in the Hunter.